 Small cell lung cancer (SCLC) usually forms in the bronchi in your lungs, right in the middle of the chest.
 Like any lung cancer, the diagnosis can cause fear, anger, worry.
-At UVA, you'll find a team experienced in the latest high-tech treatments.
+At UVA Health, you'll find a team experienced in the latest high-tech treatments.
 And we offer the kind of personalized care that puts your needs first.
 It's important to get care from a team you trust.

 Understanding Small Cell Lung Cancer

 - Accounts for 10-15% of all lung cancers

 - Responds better to chemotherapy

 Two types of small cell lung cancer exist:

 These two types include many different types of cells.
 The cancer cells of each type grow and spread in different ways.

 The sooner we find lung cancer, the better we can treat it.
 Lung cancer symptoms may include: